justicemerrick/alx-low_level_programming/0x13-more_singly_linked_lists/README.md

-A readme for the 0x13.
-C - More singly linked lists project
+This is a readme for the 0x13.
+C - More singly linked lists ALX project